 The students also participated in several cultural experiences, including a meditative session in alter building with LMU Anthropology Professor Ernesto Colin, and an interactive cooking demonstration with renowned Native American chef and author, Lois Ellen Frank.

 One highlight of the week was a social innovation exercise where student teams interviewed members of the Lummi nation to understand the looming extinction of salmon in the Pacific Northwest, then used design thinking to develop and test potential solutions.
-Co-led by LMU Marketing Professor Madhu Viswanathan, an expert in subsistence marketplaces, the project demonstrated a bottoms-up approach to sustainable business solutions.
+Co-led by LMU Marketing Professor Madhu Viswanathan, an expert in subsistence marketplaces, the project demonstrated a bottom-up approach to sustainable business solutions.

 “The LMU international capstone project is notably unique,” said Professor Ensher.
 “We don’t choose a destination based on what natural resources or labor markets are available to be exploited.
 We start with people and their real-world community problems, and encourage students to build sustainable, triple bottom line solutions.
 The difference is profit is not the primary motive, but rather the means to balance stakeholder interests and derive sustainable community benefit.”